Find out about what we can do to tackle unfair contract terms in financial services contracts and what you should focus on.

-Principle 6 requires a firm to ‘pay due regard to the interests of its customers and treat them fairly’.
+- Principle 6 requires a firm to ‘pay due regard to the interests of its customers and treat them fairly’.

-Principle 7 requires a firm to ‘pay due regard to the information needs of its clients and communicate information to them in a way which is clear, fair and not misleading’.
+- Principle 7 requires a firm to ‘pay due regard to the information needs of its clients and communicate information to them in a way which is clear, fair and not misleading’.

-the Principles apply both to the way contract terms are drafted and also to how contract terms are used by firms in practice.
+These Principles apply both to the way contract terms are drafted and also to how contract terms are used by firms in practice.

-Unfair Contract Terms Regulatory Guide (UNFCOG)
+Unfair Contract Terms and Consumer Notices Regulatory Guide

-The Unfair Contract Terms Regulatory Guide (UNFCOG) is the part of our Handbook which contains information on how we exercise our powers under the CRA in relation to unfair terms and consumer notices.
+The Unfair Contract Terms and Consumer Notices Regulatory Guide (UNFCOG) is the part of our Handbook which contains information on how we exercise our powers under the CRA in relation to unfair terms and consumer notices.
 (Firms should refer to the previous version of this Guide for an explanation of the FCA’s policy regarding the UTCCRs which will continue to apply to contracts entered into before 1 October 2015).

 What firms should focus on

-- Fairness is not contrary to the prudent management of the business but part of it.
+- Fairness is not contrary to the prudent management of the business, but part of it

 - Focusing on narrow technical arguments to justify a contract term that, in fact, may be unfair, risks future challenge